 NO ACTION) is the same as omitting the

 NO ACTION: A keyword from standard SQL.
-In MySQL, equivalent to
+For

-RESTRICT.
-The MySQL Server rejects the delete or update operation for the parent table if there is a related foreign key value in the referenced table.
-Some database systems have deferred checks, and
+RESTRICT; the delete or update operation for the parent table is immediately rejected if there is a related foreign key value in the referenced table.

 ON DELETE or

 UPDATE that is not specified, the default action is

 As the default, an

 ON UPDATE NO ACTION clause that is

 non-default keyword, appears in

 CREATE TABLE output and in tables dumped with